OBSESSIVE COMPULSIVE ORDER / 24th May - 28th June 2014

 The desire for repetition and order forms an inherent part of the human psyche.
 This exhibition considers the creative application of repetitive processes, motifs and meticulous order found in contemporary art practice.
 The artists lead us to consider why human beings are so drawn to repeated, ritualised actions and to motifs which become increasingly familiar as they are presented over and over again.

 As the work of Alistair Mackie and Yun-Kyung Jeong reminds us, repetition can be found throughout nature.
 Borrowing motifs and materials from the natural world, these artists point to the rational systems of order which can be found in all organic life.
 However both impose a further human cultural order onto the natural through their artistic processes.
-Conversely Tom Dale, David Rickard and Oscar Santillan take man-made objects and images as a starting point, exploring mass production, advertising and media in terms of repetitive human behaviour.
+Conversely Tom Dale, David Rickard and Oscar Santillan take man-made objects and images as a starting point, exploring mass production, advertising and media in terms of repetitive human behavior.

 In Tom Dale's sculpture ‘The City at Night’ , a ‘ficus’ plant, commonly found in office foyers and receptions has had all its leaves cut into squares in an unseen performance This attempt to impose the rational and logic of the grid or the network upon a natural form highlights the neurotic and fanatical drives that have remained hidden in both early and late modernism.
 This is no brutalist work however, as the plant in-turn responds with a subtle performance of its own.
 Over the duration of the exhibition it uses the square leaves to sustain itself until it can quietly restore itself to its natural form, shedding the remains of the modifications around it.